wo-language/wo/justifications.md

 }
 ```

-Example usage of this system:
+And an example usage of this system:

 ```go
 func (camera *Camera) String() string {